YokoZar/wine-model/README.md

 relatively distinct feature sets.
 Eventually, however, there is enough "collateral damage" as work on one task inadvertently satisfies diverse groups of users who were otherwise almost happy.

+The script simultanteously tests two different strategies for the same project so that they can be directly compared.

 Usage:
 ==========